triphoppingman/rgbledcontrol.py/README.md

 internet server so that high level commands may be interpreted (via PyParsing) and executed.
 Grouping structures are supported.

+## Limitations
+THis library concentrates on turning on lightbulbs and then controlling the colors.
+It does not support transitions, fades, built-in functions, etc.   For those please refer to the underlying functionality

 ## Warrantees etc.
 I don't warrantee a thing - in fact expect everything to break.

 ## Getting started.
 Take a look at the test.py example in the src directory.
 This will give a good idea of the capabilities

+## Supported Lightbulbs

+1. Flux Wifi light bulbs
+2. Wifi370 light strip drivers
+3. Yeelight light bulbs